webrecorder/wacz-auth-spec/spec.md

 This proposal will provide a mechanism to authenticate:
 - an identity for the creator of the web archive
-- a timestap for when the web archive was created
+- a timestamp for when the web archive was created

 This approach requires trusting the client, and possible trusted third party 'observer' that signs the web archive.